 Benefits of a pack n play

 Some Pack n’ plays come with a detachable bassinet and a changing table that clip to the top rail.
-In this way, when you buy a pack n play, you can use it right from the day you bring your newborn home.
+In this way, when you buy a play yard, you can use it right from the day you bring your newborn home.
 And continue using the changing table as an alternate place to do your diaper changes.

 When shopping for one, look out for a pack n play that is lightweight and easy to assemble.
 Some makes can be a bit heavy and bulky.

 The short answer is, yes.
-Keep in mind that there are 2 different places you could technically put your baby to sleep in; the bassinet or the main pack n play area.
+Keep in mind that there are two different places you could technically put your baby to sleep in; the newborn napper (bassinet) or the main pack n play area.
 We will address both cases in the next sections.

-There are however some caveats to remember when it comes to general pack n play sleep safety.
+There are however some caveats to remember when it comes to general play yard sleep safety.